vanus-labs/docs/user-manual/introduction/architecture.md

 ## Vanus Core

 The implementation of Message Queue functionalities.
 It separates storage and computing resources.
-Storage Service supports [long-term persistence](../concepts/eventbus.md#retention-policy) and tired-storage(SSD->HDD->S3) for event streaming.
+Storage Service supports [long-term persistence](../concepts/eventbus.md#retention-policy) and tier-storage(SSD->HDD->S3) for event streaming.
 Computing Service is consisted by various services like Trigger and Timing, which implements different features of Vanus like [Subscription](../concepts/subscription.md), [Delay/Schedule Event](../concepts/special-messages.md), etc.

 Storage and Computing Service are combined by different services(not displayed in above diagram), following are introduction:

-### Controller Service
+### Controller

 It is the decision-making center of the entire system, which is responsible for service discovery, metadata management, and resource scheduling.
 Regarding the metadata, it mainly includes event storage metadata and event subscription metadata.